Newman Regional Health requests mask donations

 Materials Needed:

-Two 7-inch lengths of rope elastic with a knot tied at each end (1/8- and 1/4-inch flat elastic, twill tape, bias tape, hair ties with elastic, hair bands with elastic, non-silk ribbon, undergarment or jewelry elastic, loops made of 6” cloth strips, and fabric draw strings will also work.
-NO rubber bands or added embellishments, our sterilizing equipment does not support them)
+Two 7-inch lengths of rope elastic with a knot tied at each end (1/8- and 1/4-inch flat elastic, twill tape, bias tape, hair ties with elastic, hair bands with elastic, non-silk ribbon, undergarment or jewelry elastic, loops made of 6-inch cloth strips and fabric draw strings will also work.
+No rubber bands or added embellishments, our sterilizing equipment does not support them).

 Steps: